 - Pay Reinstatement Fee

 If you drive while your license is suspended, you risk having the suspension extended.
-For suspensions due to excessive traffic violations or speeding tickets, enrolling and completing a defensive driving course will be mandatory.
+Enrolling and completing a defensive driving course will be mandatory for suspensions due to excessive traffic violations or speeding tickets.
 If the suspension was due to a DWI or DUI, then an SR-22 form will be needed.
-For suspensions due to the failure of paying fees or fines, that will have to be taken care of as well before you can get your driver’s license reinstated.
+Suspensions due to failure to pay fees or fines must be taken care of before you can reinstate your driver’s license.

-The reinstatement fee is a nominal one that ranges from $50 to $500 or more depending on the circumstances.
-In Oklahoma for example, it is $350 to reinstate your suspended driver’s license if you have violated insurance laws.
-In Texas, it is $125 fee for most types of reinstatement while New York has a rather minimal $50 fee for licenses that were suspended under a definitive time frame.
+The reinstatement fee is a nominal one that ranges from $50 to $500 or more, depending on the circumstances.
+In Oklahoma, for example, it is $350 to reinstate your suspended driver’s license if you have violated insurance laws.
+In Texas, it is a $125 fee for most types of reinstatement, while New York has a minimal $50 fee for suspended licenses under a definitive time frame.

 Your state will have guidelines for you to follow to reinstate your driver’s license.
 Be sure to check out what your state offers and follow the instructions so that you can get your driver’s license back.